ffmpegwasm/ffmpeg.wasm/apps/website/docs/getting-started/installation.md

 :::info
-As `@ffmpeg/ffmpeg` spawns a web worker, you cannot import `@ffmpeg/ffmpeg` from CDN like unpkg.
+As `@ffmpeg/ffmpeg` spawns a web worker, you cannot import `@ffmpeg/ffmpeg` from CDN like jsdelivr.
 It is recommended to download it and host it on your server most of the time.
 :::